 These weekly updates will provide you with a "deep dive" into the progress of each bill, along with more analysis of the potential impact of the bill if it should pass.

-2SSB 5225 Increase access to the Working Connections Child Care Program (WCCC).
-Proposes to: 1) expand eligibility for WCCC assistance to include child care employees with incomes up to 85 percent of the state median income and waive copayments to the extent possible under federal regulations; 2) allow WCCC eligibility to include a parent or guardian participating in a specialty court or therapeutic court within the prior six months; and 3) prohibit the state from considering the immigration status in determining eligibility for all WCCC applicants.
-This bill includes a provision funded in the Governor’s budget proposal to provide 12-month WCCC for homeless families.
-Executive action was taken in House Human Services, Youth & Early Learning on March 7.
+SB 5225 Increase access to the Working Connections Child Care Program (WCCC).
+1) expands eligibility for WCCC assistance to include child care employees with incomes up to 85 percent of the state median income (SMI); 2) allows WCCC eligibility to include a parent or guardian participating in a specialty court or therapeutic court within the prior six months; and 3) prohibits the state from considering the immigration status of an applicant or consumer’s child when determining WCCC eligibility.
+The budget includes funding ($13.396 million) to implement the eligibility changes proposed by SB 5225.
+Bill was referred to the Governor for signature on April 18.

 HB 1199 Licensed childcare in common interest communities.
 Prohibits an association of unit owners in a common interest community, e.g., condominiums or plat communities, from prohibiting, unreasonably restricting or limiting the use of a unit as a licensed family home child care or center.
-Scheduled for executive session in Senate Law & Justice Committee on March 22 at 6:00 pm.
+Bill was referred to the Governor for signature on April 19.